Visiting Girraween safely

 Rubbish bins are not provided.
 Please bring rubbish bags, and take all recyclables and rubbish with you when you leave.

 Electric barbecues are provided in the day-use area.
-Preferably use fuel or gas stoves when camping, but if you do wish to use the barbecues provided, please bring your own wood.
-Firewood can be purchased at Stanthorpe, Glen Aplin, Ballandean or Tenterfield.
+Preferably use fuel or gas stoves when camping.
+Some camping areas provide fire rings or wood-fired barbecues, please bring your own wood.
+Firewood can be purchased from nearby towns.
 Never collect wood from the bush.
 Take care with fire, keep your fires below the grate and make sure your fire is out before you leave it, especially during hot or windy conditions.
+Either leave your ash in the barbeque or take it with you.
+Do not dump it in the bush.

 Bring your camera and binoculars for viewing wildlife.
 A torch, preferably with a red filter to protect animals' eyes, is useful for spotlighting at night.